 While the African plains are known to host various scavengers, such as hyenas and vultures, leopards often drag their kills of the day into the trees.
 So, if you happen to spot a few gnawed bones in surrounding trees, you’ll know why.

-Top Wildlife Watching Spot: The Mfuwe area in the iconic South Luangwa National Park is your best chance of catching a glimpse of this fierce feline.
+Top Wildlife Watching Spot: The Mfuwe area in the iconic South Luangwa National Park is your best chance to catch a glimpse of this fierce feline.

 African Fish Eagles